rgeraldes24/hyperion/docs/contracts/functions.rst

             require(success);
             // results in test.x becoming == 1 and test.y becoming 1.

-            // If someone sends Ether to that contract, the receive function in TestPayable will be called.
+            // If someone sends ZND to that contract, the receive function in TestPayable will be called.
             // Since that function writes to storage, it takes more gas than is available with a
             // simple ``send`` or ``transfer``.
 Because of that, we have to use a low-level call.
-            (success,) = address(test).call{value: 2 ether}("");
+            (success,) = address(test).call{value: 2 znd}("");
             require(success);
-            // results in test.x becoming == 2 and test.y becoming 2 ether.
+            // results in test.x becoming == 2 and test.y becoming 2 znd.

             return true;
         }